garden-rs/garden/doc/src/configuration.md

 no garden variables exist by that name.

+### Variable Expression Evaluation Order

+Garden `${variables}` expressions can reference other variables and they can also reference variables from `environment` entries.

+Referencing variables defined in an `environment` section from a `variables` entry is generally discouraged for simplicity, but it is supported and valid.
+It is recommended that a `variables` entry should only reference other `variables` and avoid referencing entries from `environment` blocks.

+Following this rule of thumb results in configurations where entries from `environment` sections depend on entries from `variables` and not the other way around.
+This minimizes the chance of introducing cyclical dependencies across variables.

+`environment` entries are only used during variable resolution when the expression evaluation engine is unable to find the variable in any of the higher-precedence scopes.

+The precedence order when expanding variables, from strongest to weakest, is as follows:

+* The `variables` block in a garden's scope.

+* The `variables` block in a tree's scope.

+* The `variables` block in the global configuration scope.

+* The `environments` block in a garden's scope.

+* The `environments` block in a tree's scope.

+* The `environments` block in the global configuration scope.

+* OS environment variables.

+The first entry found is used when expanding `${variable}` expressions.

 ## Gardens, Groups and Trees

 Trees are Git repositories with configuration that allows for the